jvermeir/ShoppingList/log.md

 }
 ```

 and the secret to get this to actually work is to add a `gradle.properties` file in the root of the Kotlin project.
-For now it contains a single line:
+For now, it contains a single line:

 ```
 kotlin-coroutines.version=1.6.0